Naval Systems

 2. V7 publicly presented

-Ukraine's Defence Intelligence presented MAGURA V7 and V6P, describing V7 as a platform able to use machine-gun modules and AIM-9 missiles against surface and air targets.
+Ukraine's Defence Intelligence presented MAGURA V7 and V6P, describing V7 as a platform able to use machine-gun modules and AIM-9 missiles against surface and air targets; TWZ later detailed its launcher arrangement, satellite link, sensors, and endurance claims from the public display.

 3. USNI publishes V7 technical profile